About Home Dashboard

 Global Top Problems

 The Global Top Problems section lists the top 10 availability problems and trends for all monitored hosts and services, this is over a hardcoded time period of 48 hours.
+The list takes the hosts and services that have the most problems and bubbles them up to the top, and tells you whether or not the state is improving or declining.

 Each problem links to the Status Summary application for further user interaction.